Story by Lee Su Min

 “It took me quite a while.
 He filed me using Dr. Thomas.”
 “I didn’t know why he didn’t use my actual name.
 Thomas Lane was where I first met him.”
 The surgeon explained.

 “Now that Walker is dead, could you forgive me for the one-night stand?” lady asked.

-“Have you?” the surgeon said.
+“Have you forgotten him?” the surgeon said.

 The dose wasn’t strong enough as I could hear him asking for the implements one after another.
 Finally, when he told the lady assistant to close up, I knew that the operation was over.
 I became alive again.
 I came back to earth.
 From the operation theatre.

 I remembered the conversation I heard.
 There was a phone call and it came in when the killer was leaving the office.
 Would it have made a difference if it had come in earlier?
 And if Richard Walker had picked it up the killer might not have a chance to run away.
 The surgeon’s voice would have been recorded in Richard’s voice mail.